January 29, 2026 – Fourth DO Impact Transnational Capacity Building Workshop (online)

 The 2025 edition of the Social Enterprise Open Camp has come to a close today, after four intense days across Turin, Cuneo and Pollenzo, with Torino Social Impact among the system partners.

-Over these four days, social enterprises, organisations and foundations engaged in intensive workshops and plenary sessions with visionary speakers such as Otto Scharmer, Senior Lecturer at MIT & Founding Chair; Patrice Schneider, Chief Strategy Officer; Adama Sanneh, CEO & Co-founder of the Moleskine Foundation; Mario Calderini, Full Professor at the Politecnico di Milano and Spokesperson for Torino Social Impact; and Peter Holbrook, CEO of Social Enterprise UK.
+Over these four days, social enterprises, organisations and foundations engaged in intensive workshops and plenary sessions with visionary speakers such as Otto Scharmer, Senior Lecturer at MIT & Founding Chair of the Presencing Institute; Patrice Schneider, Chief Strategy Officer Media Development Fund; Adama Sanneh, CEO & Co-founder of the Moleskine Foundation; Mario Calderini, Full Professor at the Politecnico di Milano and Spokesperson for Torino Social Impact; and Peter Holbrook, CEO of Social Enterprise UK.

 On one hand, the event highlighted the growing importance of advancing the social enterprise model—a model that places people and the planet at its core, promotes genuine systemic change in economic paradigms, and invests in the transformative power of innovation, culture and partnership-building.
 On the other, discussions explored the shifts taking place in the philanthropic sector, with a transition from a financial reporting–driven approach to one grounded in trust and in assessing the social and environmental impact generated.
 This shift aims to align all actors around shared goals, while reducing administrative burdens that hinder a long-term and results-oriented culture.